 Refund of Deposits

-Cash deposits made by residential or commercial customers shall be refunded at such time as the customer discontinues electric and/or water service, provided that all final charges for electric and/or water service have been paid in full at the time the customer discontinues said service.
-Surety bonds or irrevocable letters of credit posted in lieu of such deposits shall be canceled upon payment of the final bill for electric and/or water service, after customer discontinues service.
+Cash deposits made by Residential or Commercial Customers shall be refunded provided that all final charges for electric and/or water service have been paid in full at the time the customer discontinues service.
+Refunds are mailed 30 days after final payment.
+Surety bonds or irrevocable letters of credit posted in lieu of such deposits shall be canceled upon payment of the final bill for electric and/or water service after the customer discontinues service.
 Residential customers who demonstrate a satisfactory utility credit history for two (2) consecutive years may have their deposit credited to their current bill.
-Any deposits retained at time of termination of the account will automatically be applied to any outstanding bill, and any remainder shall be refunded.
+Any deposits retained at the time of termination of the account will automatically be applied to any outstanding bill, and any remainder shall be refunded.

 All Commercial Accounts are subject to periodic review by the City and subsequent adjustment to maintain the amount of security required by the ordinance.
 When an increased security deposit is required, the customer will be notified by U.S. Mail and, if the customer has previously posted a cash deposit with the City, the increased security deposit shall be billed to the customer in equal installments over a period of six (6) months from the recalculation date.
 In the event the customer has posted a surety bond or letter of credit, the customer shall provide new or properly amended bonds or letters of credit in the full amount of the recalculated security deposit within ninety (90) days of the recalculation date.